Clever Single Sign-On - Best Practices & Edge Cases

 https://clever.com/oauth/authorize?response_type=code&redirect_uri=&client_id=&confirmed=false

-Clever uses the Authorization Grant flow.
-In some cases the Implicit Grant flow, documented here, may also be allowed.
+In some cases, the implicit grant flow documented here may also be allowed.

-Single Logout (SLO) describes the practice of being able to log a user out of multiple applications or services with a single action using a centralized authentication service.
+Single Logout (SLO) means logging a user out of multiple applications or services with a single action through a centralized authentication service.